-Missing North Carolina girl found in Georgia; alleged captor due in court
+Missing North Carolina girl's alleged captor held in Georgia

 "Agents from the local office and Gwinnett County police went out to the location and took the suspect in custody without trouble," Lynch said in a phone interview.

-The suspect, Michael Ren Wysolovski, 31, is charged in Georgia state court with false imprisonment, aggravated sodomy, interference with custody and cruelty to children, according to jail records.
-It was unclear if he had a lawyer.
+The suspect, Michael Ren Wysolovski, 31, appeared in court in Lawrenceville on Monday on local charges of false imprisonment, aggravated sodomy, interference with custody and cruelty to children.

+Magistrate Judge Jane McKinney appointed Wysolovski a lawyer and ordered him to stay in jail without bail.
+The lawyer was not in court and did not immediately comment by phone.

 Neighbors told local media they rarely saw the teenager at the well-kept home, and neither she nor the man there ever spoke to them.